HaydenD100/Conway-s-Game-of-Life/README.md

 ![screenshot](/docs/assets/screenshot1.png)

+# What is Conway's Game of Life
 Conway's Game of Life is a cellular automaton created by John Horton Conway in 1970.

+# Rules
 The game is made of a grid of cells.
 Each cell is either dead or alive.
 Every update of the game each cell has to follow 4 rules.

  1.Any live cell with fewer than two live neighbours dies, as if by underpopulation.